 I am a self-taught water color artist.
-Originally staying in Penang, Malaysia and now based in Kuala Lumpur, Malaysia, I love to paint scenery with some element of water in them – seas, rivers, lakes, boats, ships.
+Originally staying in Penang, Malaysia, based in Kuala Lumpur, Malaysia for 10 years, and now currently back in Penang.
+I love to paint scenery with some element of water in them – seas, rivers, lakes, boats, ships.
 My deep rooted connection with water stems from my involvement with seafaring during my early days, having sailed on the seven seas and experiencing life on water.

 To me, water is very special.
 It is life-giving, and yet can be destructive.
 Beautiful at some time, and yet ugly at another time.
 The water element captures beauty in nature through effects of light reflections and refractions, from gentle fluid movement to violent splashing foam.

 I was educated at St. Michael’s Institution, Ipoh, Malaysia.
 During my school days, I used to thrill my classmates with my realistic drawing renderings of human, animal, trees and other objects drawn with proper artists’ compositions showing perspectives to differentiate between near and far objects.

 That was my time of experimentation, trying out different mediums, materials, style, and observations.
 Sometimes, these experimentation came with surprises too.
 I remembered an earlier time when my art teacher asked me to explain about my watercolor painting.
 “What’s this?” she asked.
 And without much hesitation, I replied, “Clouds”.
 Not satisfied with my answer, she asked me again and I would give the same answer.
 This went on for three times.

 Well, I should have realized that they did not look like clouds.
 They were purple in color!